kctbtech/lemur-programming/README.md

 get_string_input // We use this type of input when the players input is going to be treated as a string // "Whatever message appears to the player" &VariableToAssignTo // Just like said before, you will understand why the & symbol has been used later on

 When structuring an if statement we do not need to indent anything but it is optional if you want to make your code look better and easy to follow.

+# REMEMBER: NORMAL IF STATEMENTS ONLY SUPPORT INTEGERS, EXPRESSIONS AND VARIABLES.
+A TOPIC LATER ON TALKS ABOUT STRING IF STATEMENTS.
+SCROLL DOWN A BIT TO FIND THEM.

 To write an if statement we would do the following: if (argument here)